kodejuice/mnemonic-number-encoding/README.md

 ### Encoding

 It works by taking a number and converting it into a sequence of words.
-It does this by dividing the number into chunks of bits, and then converting each chunk into a word from a dictionary.
+It does this by dividing the number into chunks of bits, and then mapping each chunk into a word from a dictionary.

 E.g